Kenneth Grant Fraser

-His Early Life
+Early life

 Fraser was born at Crock Ban on the Isle of Lewis in Scotland in 1877, the son of George Fraser.
 His parents died early and so he grew up with his uncle and went to school with his cousins.
 At the age of 14 he ran away from home and joined the army as a drummer boy.
 He was converted to be a committed Christian while serving in South Africa during the Boer War, through overhearing some officers discuss spirituality.
 After his conversion he continued in the army, but began to develop a vision of service as a missionary.
 While serving in Asia, probably Ceylon, he first met his future wife Eileen Galbraith, the sister of a British officer, Alexander Norman Galbraith (1879–1915) and fell in love with her, but he was then only a sergeant, and she turned down his proposal.

 On returning to Scotland, Fraser enrolled in evening school and did well, going on to study medicine at Edinburgh and Glasgow, qualifying in July 1914 with the express aim of becoming a medical missionary.
 After completing his study he again proposed to Eileen, and this time she accepted.
 Eileen had meanwhile had a period teaching, together with her elder half sister Alice, in Sudan at Omdurman and Wad Medani, and while there had learnt Arabic.
 They married on 30 November 1916 at St Simon Zealote's, Chelsea.
 Eileen was the daughter of Ven.
 Henry Galbraith, Archdeacon of Glendalough, County Wicklow, Ireland.

-During the First World War Dr. Fraser again saw active service with the Royal Army Medical Corps in Western Europe and Turkey, ending the war as a major.
+During the First World War Fraser again saw active service with the Royal Army Medical Corps in Western Europe and Turkey, ending the war as a major.
 He was awarded the Croix de Guerre in 1917.
 Eileen enrolled as a nurse and served in France from February to July 1916 with the British Committee of the French Red Cross.
-After the war Dr. Fraser went on to complete his medical training by studying surgery qualifying as F.R.C.S. in Edinburgh in 1920.
+After the war Fraser went on to complete his medical training by studying surgery qualifying as F.R.C.S. in Edinburgh in 1920.
 It was this background that the Frasers brought to their missionary service.
-It enabled Dr. Fraser to develop a strategy, which drew heavily on his military experience, that the Holy Spirit was able to use to establish the church throughout Moru country.
+It enabled Fraser to develop a strategy, which drew heavily on his military experience, that the Holy Spirit was able to use to establish the church throughout Moru country.

 A Missionary in Sudan

-Dr and Mrs Fraser arrived in the Moru country on 22 December 1920, about ten years after the area became part of Sudan.
-They settled in Lui, which was chosen as being close to permanent water but away from fly infested rivers.
+Fraser and his wife arrived in the Moru country on 22 December 1920, about ten years after the area became part of Sudan.
+They settled in Lui, which was chosen as being close to permanent water but away from fly-infested rivers.